LorePlant/Lentil_GEI/README.md

-## New identified Lentil (Lens culinaris Medik.) genotypes for Enhanced Adaptation to the Mediterranean Environment
+## Newl-identified Lentil (Lens culinaris Medik.) genotypes for Enhanced Adaptation to the Mediterranean Environment
-In this readme are reported all the analysis steps present in the paper of Rocchetti et al.,2025
+In this readme are reported all the analysis's steps present in the paper of Rocchetti et al.,2025

 > open libraries and set directory
 ```